mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 answer:

-- we need to identify the single attribute that can best predict the target
+- we want to find the split with the least label-uncertainty
-- for each feature (dimension), calculate the number of correct predictions it makes on the training data
+- for each feature (dimension) we use the majority-vote of each unique value to predict and measure total num of errors
+- we then use the total num of errors to compare the feautres we should split on

 attribute: Groups